docker/docs/engine/swarm/networking.md

 the `--data-path-addr` flag when initializing or joining the swarm.
 If there are multiple interfaces, `--advertise-addr` must be specified explicitly, and `--data-path-addr` defaults to `--advertise-addr` if not specified.
-Traffic about joining, leaving, and managing the swarm will be sent over the `--advertise-addr` interface, and traffic among a service's containers will be sent over the `--data-path-addr` interface.
+Traffic about joining, leaving, and managing the swarm is sent over the `--advertise-addr` interface, and traffic among a service's containers is sent sent over the `--data-path-addr` interface.
 These flags can take an IP address or a network device name, such as `eth0`.